conal/quotes/quotes.md

 "Peace of mind is not the absence of conflict from life, but the ability to cope with it." - Unknown

-"A ship in harbor is safe --- but that is not what ships are for." - John A. Shedd
+"A ship in harbor is safe---but that is not what ships are for." - John A. Shedd

 "We seldom realize, for example that our most private thoughts and emotions are not actually our own.
 For we think in terms of languages and images which we did not invent, but which were given to us by our society." - Alan Wilson Watts